Geotab/mg-api-js/README.md

 # mg-api-js

-A MyGeotab API wrapper for both clientside JavaScript and nodeJS
+A MyGeotab API wrapper for both clientside JavaScript and NodeJS

 ## Installation